1989 October Revolution Parade: Context

-The parade was one of the last traditional October Revolution military parades in the USSR's existence.
+The parade was the second-to-last traditional October Revolution military parades in the USSR's existence.
 Two days after the parade, the Berlin Wall in East Berlin fell.
 This would be the last time that Gorbachev would be at the parade in the capacity of General Secretary.
 Other guests included Nikolai Ryzhkov (the Premier of the Soviet Union) and political prisoner Yuri Fidelgolts.
 Defense Minister Yazov spoke from the rostrum of the mausoleum about the priority of "universal human interest" and "the unilateral reduction of armaments".
 International observers noticed the absence of missiles from the Strategic Missile Forces.
 After the mobile column segment, Massed bands of the Moscow Military District under Major General Nikolai Mikhailov performed an exhibition drill before they marched off Red Square.
 After the parade, demonstrations of workers from various Soviet jobs and a parade of Soviet peoples and athletes took place through Red Square.